vishvAsa/AgamaH_vaiShNavaH/shrI-sampradAyaH/tattvam/parichaya-sanxepAH/yatIndra-mata-dIpikA/govindAchArya.md

 54

-YATİNDRA-MATA-DĪPIKĀ

 [Advent

-(2) Kalpa (3) Šikshā, (4) Nirukta, (5) Jyotisha,
+(2) Kalpa (3) Śikshā, (4) Nirukta, (5) Jyotisha,

 and (6) Vyakaraṇa.

 Chhandas is the exposition (of metres) such as Anushtup, Trishțup &c.
 (Metrics).

-Kalpa is the exposition of the modus operandi of Šrauta1 and Smarta's ritual. Šikshā is what concerns itself with the syntactical collocation of letters (Phonetics).
+Kalpa is the exposition of the modus operandi of Śrauta1 and Smarta's ritual. Śikshā is what concerns itself with the syntactical collocation of letters (Phonetics).

 Nirukta is what concerns itself with the ex- planation of rare meanings (of words) (Etymo- logical lexicography).